Menu Close

 The Black Collar Crime Series relies on public news stories and publicly available information for its content.
 If any incorrect information is found, please contact Bruce Gerencser.
 Nothing in this post should be construed as an accusation of guilt.
 Those accused of crimes are innocent until proven guilty.

-Ronnie Killingsworth, pastor of Rephidim Church (an Independent Bible church) in Wichita, Texas, has been charged with six counts of indecency with a child by sexual contact.
+Earlier this year, Ronnie Killingsworth, pastor of Rephidim Church (an Independent Bible church) in Wichita, Texas, was charged with six counts of indecency with a child by sexual contact.

 Ronnie Allen Killingsworth, 78, of Wichita Falls, is charged with six counts of indecency with a child by sexual contact.
 The indictment alleged Killingsworth committed sex crimes against three different female victims under the age of 17 over the course of eleven years.